|“Burning Orchids” by Richard William Posner

 Peas – Genetically modified (GM) peas created immune responses in mice, suggesting that they may also create serious allergic reactions in people.
 The peas had been inserted with a gene from kidney beans, which creates a protein that acts as a pesticide.

-Vegetable Oil – Most generic vegetable oils and margarines used in restaurants and in processed foods in North America are made from soy, corn, canola, or cottonseed.
+– Most generic vegetable oils and margarines used in restaurants and in processed foods in North America are made from soy, corn, canola, or cottonseed.
 Unless these oils specifically say “Non-GMO” or “Organic,” it is probably genetically modified.

 Sugarbeets – May include any processed foods containing sugar.